What is a Wi-Fi or wireless network?

 A brief history of Wi-Fi

-In September 2020, the IEEE celebrated 30 years since the start of the 802.11 project.
-This was essentially the conception of Wi-Fi.
+In September 2020, the Institute of Electrical and Electronics Engineers (IEEE) celebrated 30 years since the start of the 802.11 project.
+This was the conception of Wi-Fi.
 Over the following years, the standards developed, making Wi-Fi the most popular wireless technology used for data transmission.
-The first Wi-Fi standard from the IEEE was 802.11-1997.
-This standard used a relatively basic form of modulation known as Frequency Hop Spread Spectrum (FHSS).
-In FHSS, the transmitter and receiver will hop between frequencies to reduce the chances of eavesdropping the conversation.

-Bluetooth technology currently uses FHSS.
-This is why - although Bluetooth uses the same 2.4GHz spectrum as Wi-Fi - interference between the two is generally minimal.
-The next development for Wi-Fi was 802.11b, which used Direct Sequence Spread Spectrum (DHSS) as a way of spreading the signal using a code.
-The signal effectively gets lost amongst the noise in the spectrum, so that only the intended receiver who has the code can reconstruct the signal.
-This technique added security against eavesdropping, while making the signal resistant to interference.
+The next development for Wi-Fi was 802.11b, which used Direct Sequence Spread Spectrum (DHSS) to spread the signal using a code.
+The signal effectively gets lost amongst the noise in the spectrum, so only the intended receiver with the correlating code can reconstruct it.
+This technique added security against eavesdropping, making the signal resistant to interference.

-Wi-Fi recent trends and enhancements
+Recent Wi-Fi trends and enhancements

 Each generation of Wi-Fi has developed from the last.
 Reliability and security have been big drivers for change, but the main headlines have always been the big jumps in performance.
 Data rates have continuously increased in line with the insatiable demands of ever more data-hungry applications.
-Each iteration brings more complex modulation techniques, more radios and the ability to use more of the available spectrum - all with the goal of greater data rates.
+Each iteration brings more complex modulation techniques, more radios, and the ability to use more of the available spectrum - all with the goal of greater data rates.

-Even when you do want to go for a blast, there are all the other slow cars you have to contend with.
-Efficient use of resources makes more sense in the real world, hence why most of us have a sensible hatchback.
-Going one step further and car-sharing in that sensible hatchback is what OFDMA in Wi-Fi 6 brings to the table.
-See the OFDMA section for further details on how this works.
+Consider car sharing when picturing this technology.
+Bonding channels is like pooling all resources for that ultimate performance, similar to using all your budget to buy a Ferrari.
+This is great for boasting high stats, but how often do you need all that performance?
+Even when you do want to go for a blast, there are all the other slow cars you must contend with.
+In reality, efficient use of resources makes more sense, hence why most of us have a sensible hatchback.
+Going one step further and car sharing in that sensible hatchback is what OFDMA in Wi-Fi 6 brings to the table.

 Wi-Fi 6 (802.11ax)